katadjina/Booking_App/README.md

 * BLL - Contains the business logic.
 An intermediary between the presentation layer (UI) and the data access layer (DAL)
 * DAL - Deals with database-related operations, including querying and updating data in the database
-* Common -  Holds utility classes, shared models, and other components that are used across multiple layers of your application
+* Common -  Holds utility classes, shared models, and other components that are used across multiple layers of the application

 * Controllers/: Contains the controller classes for handling HTTP requests
 * Models/: Includes the model classes representing data entities